Concatenated Order of Hoo-Hoo: Activities

-The Order did not have any sick, disability, or death benefits, but it did quietly perform some charitable work among its members and assist them in finding employment.
+The order does not have any sick, disability, or death benefits, but it does quietly perform some charitable work among its members and assist them in finding employment.

 The Atlanta chapter of the Hoo Hoos worked and socialized with the Southern Forestry Congress.
 A monument commemorating the planting of trees by the Atlanta chapter of the Hoo Hoo Club in 1926 stands just inside the Park Avenue entrance to Piedmont Park.

+On September 13, 1969, the order dedicated the Hoo-Hoo Redwood Memorial Grove in Prairie Creek Redwoods State Park in Humboldt County, California.
+The Hoo-Hoo International and Forestry Museum was established in Gurdon, Arkansas, in 1981 and is housed in a Works Project Administration log cabin.

+Chapters

+The order has chartered 285 clubs or chapters in the United States, Canada, Australia, New Zealand, Malaysia and South Africa.
+In 2025, it had 29 active clubs and thirteen colonies or rebuilding clubs.